siddhpant/bodha/content/posts/2023/10/14/kernel_qemu_setup/index.md

 We can pass command-line parameters for the kernel using the `-append` option.

+-   `console=ttyS0` tells the kernel to dump the logs (same as `dmesg`) on ttyS0, which is the tty emulated by the QEMU window.
+-   `root=/dev/sda` tells the root partition of the image is `/dev/sda`.
+-   `earlyprintk=serial` tells the kernel to print the early boot messages over the serial port.
+-   `nokaslr` disables Kernel Address Space Layout Randomization (KASLR) and causes kernel to be loaded in its standard memory location.
-The `console=ttyS0` param tells the kernel to dump the logs (same as `dmesg`) on ttyS0, which is the tty emulated by the QEMU window.
-The `root=/dev/sda` param tells the root partition of the image is `/dev/sda`.
-The `earlyprintk=serial` param tells the kernel to print the early boot messages over the serial port.
-The `net.ifnames=0` param tells the kernel to disable the Predictable Network Interface Names mechanism, which is needed if the "Failed to start Raise network interfaces" error is encountered[^syzkaller-troubleshooting].
-The `nokaslr` param disables Kernel Address Space Layout Randomization (KASLR) and causes kernel to be loaded in its standard memory location.
-The `selinux=1 (or 0)` param enables/disables the SELinux module.
+-   `net.ifnames=0` tells the kernel to disable the Predictable Network Interface Names mechanism, which is needed if the "Failed to start Raise network interfaces" error is encountered[^syzkaller-troubleshooting].
+-   `panic_on_oops=1` tells the kernel to panic when there is an oops, but we set this in the kernel config for compilation, so we need not add this.
+-   `panic_on_warn=1` tells the kernel to panic when a WARN (or a BUG) is encountered.
+-   `panic_on_io_nmi=1` tells the kernel to panic when an IO error causes an NMI.
+-   `panic_on_rcu_stall=1` tells the kernel to panic when an RCU stall is encountered.
+-   `max_rcu_stall_to_panic=1` tells the kernel to panic even for a single RCU stall.
+-   `panic_on_unrecovered_nmi=1` tells the kernel to panic when an unknown/memory NMI is encountered.
+This is by default off due to hardware vendor reasons, but for QEMU we don't have that limitation.
+See kernel docs.[^panic_on_unrecovered_nmi]
+-   `selinux=1` enables the SELinux module.
+Setting to `0` disables it.

 [^syzkaller-troubleshooting]: https://github.com/google/syzkaller/blob/master/docs/linux/troubleshooting.md
+[^panic_on_unrecovered_nmi]: [Documentation for /proc/sys/kernel/ — The Linux Kernel documentation](https://www.kernel.org/doc/html/latest/admin-guide/sysctl/kernel.html#panic-on-unrecovered-nmi)

-The arguments discussed above can be passed using `-append "console=ttyS0 root=/dev/sda earlyprintk=serial net.ifnames=0 nokaslr selinux=0"`.
+The arguments discussed above can be passed using `-append "console=ttyS0 root=/dev/sda earlyprintk=serial nokaslr net.ifnames=0 panic_on_warn=1 panic_on_io_nmi=1 panic_on_rcu_stall=1 max_rcu_stall_to_panic=1 panic_on_unrecovered_nmi=1 selinux=0"`.

 We need to specify the location of our raw format Debian image we created using the `-drive` option.
 For example, `-drive file=$HOME/linux/qemu/image/bookworm.img,format=raw`.
 Note the lack of space between the two kwargs, it is important so that QEMU parses it correctly as arguments to `-drive`.